eMirror Vol 22, No. 14 (2018-04-06)

 Upcoming Events

-The Roshi began a period of hermitage on Wednesday, April 4th, which will end on Sunday, April 8th at 9:30 a.m., when he leads monastics in Acalanatha Sadhana.
+The Roshi began a period of hermitage on Wednesday, September 25th, which will end at 9:30 a.m. on Sunday, September 29th, when he leads monastics in Acalanatha Sadhana.

 Introduction to Zen Workshop